marc-thieme/makeframes/examples/example.typ

 #note(style: styles.hint)[Hints][smaller][seemless][We can also provide `style: styles.hint` which creates a
 more streamlined styling for a theorem.
-This also supports all the above syntax]
+This also supports all the above syntax.
+#styles.divide()
+This also includes the divider.
+]

 The colors are always spersed over the color wheel as you can see here.
 Here are examples for the other theorems defined above.